zeeshank95/GVSR/README.md

 This repository includes:

 1. Instructions to download the precomputed object and video features of the VidSitu Dataset.
-2. Instructures for Installing the GVSR dependencies.
+2. Instructions for Installing the GVSR dependencies.
 3. Code for both the frameworks of GVSR. (i) With ground truth roles and (ii) End-to-end GVSR.

 # Download